 The cider mill’s offerings include a sweet and crisp Golden Delicious cider and an original cider featuring subtle vanilla and floral notes.
 Also check out the inventive apple pie hard cider, which adds nutmeg, cinnamon, and brown sugar to recreate the comforting flavor of this favorite dessert.
 Note: The taproom closes seasonally, so check hours before visiting.

-Whether you’re cozying up inside a taproom or joining the family for a farm-fresh cider festival, these Washington State cideries have got you covered.
+Whether you’re cozying up a taproom or joining the family for a farm-fresh adventure, these Washington State cideries have got you covered.

 About the Author